DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ```powershell
 curl http://localhost:32222/sessions
 ```
-to validate the API is working as inteded via the NodePort.
+to validate the API is working as intended via the NodePort.

 This concludes the API Deployment all that is missing is the Web Interface.